 Production–safe simulated attacks provide organizations with a comprehensive view of their IT environment and add context to uncovered vulnerabilities.
 When correlated with assets’ business values, it enables fine-tuning the patching prioritization schedule to maximize impact on risk exposure and remain within defined risk tolerance limits.

-ABVM is a direct result of production–safe attacks launched proactively to assess an IT environment’s resilience.
+CVM is a direct result of production–safe attacks launched proactively to assess an IT environment’s resilience.
 The information yielded by those assessments provides security teams immediate answers to the effectiveness of compensating controls protecting vulnerable machines, enabling them to accurately prioritize remediation, patching, or reconfiguration of compensating security controls.
-With ABVM, you can reduce risk, in less time, with less manpower.
+With CVM, you can reduce risk, in less time, with less manpower.